mrterranova/HW-Wireframe/README.md

 ### Instructions
+* Below are specific instructions given to complete the first project

 1. Create a new repository in GitHub called `HW-Wireframe`.
 2. Clone this repository to your computer by following the process we went over in class.